-- The Trust will ensure the Safeguarding and Child Protection Policy is updated and reviewed annually and work with the Trust Board regarding this. - The school has a safeguarding and child protection policy and procedures in place that are in accordance with statutory guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request and via our website - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; - The school follows the Pan Dorset Safeguarding Children Partnership guidance, and the statutory guidance Keeping Safe in Education 2023, for dealing with allegations of abuse against staff and volunteers. - A senior member of the school's leadership team is designated to take lead responsibility for safeguarding (and deputy). - There is a named Trust safeguarding Lead, Trust Safeguarding Officer and named Safeguarding Trustee for safeguarding and Designated Safeguarding Lead(s) within the school. - Staff undertake appropriate safeguarding/child protection training, at regular intervals; - Comply with the Dorset Safeguarding Children Partnership, (PDSCP) guidance. - They remedy, without delay, any deficiencies or weaknesses regarding safeguarding arrangements. - The Trust's Safeguarding Lead is nominated to be responsible for liaising with the LADO and /or partner agencies in the event of allegations of abuse being made against the Headteacher, taking appropriate action to minimise any further possible risk to the children in our school. - Where services or activities are provided on the school premises by another group or individual, the school will check they have appropriate policies and procedures in place about safeguarding children and have 'hire agreements' with external groups and individuals. - Policies and procedures are reviewed annually and provide information to the Local Authority as part of the annual Audit in regard to how the above duties have been discharged.
+- The Trust will ensure the Safeguarding and Child Protection Policy is updated and reviewed annually and work with the Trust Board regarding this. - The school has a safeguarding and child protection policy and procedures in place that are in accordance with statutory guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request and can be viewed online. - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; - The school follows the Pan Dorset Safeguarding Children Partnership guidance, and the statutory guidance Keeping Safe in Education 2023, for dealing with allegations of abuse against staff and volunteers. - A senior member of the school's leadership team is designated to take lead responsibility for safeguarding (and deputy). - There is a named Local School Committees Member/Trustee lead for safeguarding and Designated Safeguarding Lead(s) within the school. - Staff undertake appropriate safeguarding/child protection training, at regular intervals; - Comply with the Dorset Safeguarding Children Partnership, (PDSCP) guidance. - They remedy, without delay, any deficiencies or weaknesses regarding safeguarding arrangements. - An Local School Committees Member/Trustee is nominated to be responsible for liaising with the LADO and /or partner agencies in the event of allegations of abuse being made against the Headteacher, taking appropriate action to minimise any further possible risk to the children in our school. - Where services or activities are provided on the school premises by another group or individual, the school will check they have appropriate policies and procedures in place about safeguarding children and have 'hire agreements' with external groups and individuals. - Policies and procedures are reviewed annually and provide information to the Local Authority as part of the annual Audit in regard to how the above duties have been discharged.